christianfang95/datascienceprojects/multinomial-lpm.md

  main(X, y)
  ```

  The plot shows us that - perhaps shockingly enough - the MLPM does not perform all that terribly.
+It is only slightly worse than multinomial logistic regression, though when compared to KNN, both the MLPM and multinomial logistic regression don't perform that well.

+ # Conclusion

+Well, I guess the MLPM sort of works for classification tasks.
+This is perhaps unsurprising, as multinomial logistic regression basically just estimates linear models and applies a transformation to keep the predicted probabilities bound to the unit interval [0,1].

+Does this mean you should use the MLPM?
+Probably not.
+I am not really a fan of the "anything goes" type of data science (which is a stereotype about data scientists some/many academics hold btw), the MLPM still does not make substantive sense, as out-of-range predicted probabilities are just not useful.

+For classification tasks, a vanilla multinomial logistic regression performs better, but KNN (and probably many other classification algorithms) beat both.
+So, why bother?